wri/ndc/Aug 2/BRN-INDC-EN-MK.md

 Flooding is one of the major climate related risks and causes the most significant climate impacts in Brunei Darussalam.
 In January 2015, as an example, heavy rainfall coinciding with a high tide caused widespread disruption and damage to transport links such as bridges, river navigation as well as on residential assets.

 The available climate projections suggest that the country needs to prepare for significant changes in the future.
 The mean surface temperature is expected to increase by 2-3 °C between 2031 and 2060 and by 3- 4°C between 2071 and 2100[^5].
 Increased heat stress could result in extreme drought events and a higher risk of water scarcity, along with adversely affecting the health of workers and increasing the occurrence of forest fires.
 Regarding precipitation, the uncertainty is larger and some long-term projections show a drier February-March season and a wetter April-May-June season.
 Therefore flooding and increased heat stress are expected to be the major hazards that require integrated adaptation planning and implementation of actions to ensure that the development vision of the country will be achieved.
 [^5]: Meteorological Service Singapore and Met Office Hadley Centre (2014).
 A Regional Climate Modelling Experiment for South East Asia.
-Available at: http://ccrs.weather.gov.sg/wp-content/uploads/2015/03/Regional-Climate-Modelling- Experiment-for-Southeast-Asia.pdf
+Available at: http://ccrs.weather.gov.sg/wp-content/uploads/2015/03/Regional-Climate-Modelling-Experiment-for-Southeast-Asia.pdf

 #### 3.2 Priority sectors
 Brunei Darussalam has identified the following sectors for priorities for further climate change adaptation actions: